Grounded Text-to-Image Synthesis with Attention Refocusing: Related work

 \section{Related work}

 \myparagraph{Large-scale text-to-image models} High-resolution text-to-image synthesis has been dramatically advanced by the development of large-scale text-to-image models~\cite{DALLE,Imagen,Parti,balaji2022ediffi,rombach2022high,kang2023gigagan,Make-A-Scene}.
 Such rapid progress can be attributed to several critical techniques.
 First, the availability of large-scale text-image datasets~\cite{schuhmann2022laion,kakaobrain2022coyo-700m} makes it possible to train data-hungry models on a massive volume of samples from diverse resources.
-The development of the scalable model architectures, including GANs~\cite{sauer2023stylegan,kang2023gigagan}, autoregressive models~\cite{DALLE,Parti,chang2023muse,ding2022cogview2}, and diffusion models~\cite{ho2020denoising,balaji2022ediffi,DALLE2,GLIDE,Imagen}, together with various training and inference techniques~\cite{ho2020denoising, song2021denoising,ho2022cascaded,Classifier} and using pretrained large language models (LLMs)~\cite{radford2021learning,raffel2020exploring,openai2023gpt4,touvron2023llama} as text encoders.
-Our work studies the problem of improving the \emph{controllability} of the generated images with respect to the input text with large-scale diffusion models.
+The development of the scalable model architectures, including GANs~\cite{sauer2023stylegan,kang2023gigagan}, autoregressive models~\cite{DALLE,Parti,chang2023muse,ding2022cogview2}, and diffusion models~\cite{ho2020denoising,balaji2022ediffi,DALLE2,GLIDE,Imagen}, together with various training and inference techniques~\cite{ho2020denoising, song2021denoising,ho2022cascaded,Classifier}.
+Our work focuses on the problem of improving the \emph{controllability} of the generated images with respect to the input text with large-scale diffusion models.